sagemathinc/cocalc-doc/source/howto/clock-is-off.rst

 CoCalc says your clock is off
 ==============================

-You may see a warning message pop up saying your clock is off:
+While using CoCalc, you may see a warning message pop up saying your clock is off:

 .. figure:: img/clock-is-off.png
      :width: 60%